hi @Andrew Wynd here's the schema for that FAQ page:

 • Project delays

-Yes — we work closely with:
+Yes.
+We work closely with:

 • Site managers